Albany, NY Workshop/Webcast

 - Case Study #1: I-83 Master Plan (PDF:1.04MB)

 - Case Study #2: Mill Creek Valley and I-75 (PDF:1.77MB)

 - Case Study #3: Community and Transportation Linkage Planning Program (PDF:2.35MB)

 - What's Next for the National Dialog?
 (PDF:74KB)

 Professional engineers may earn PDHs, nationally recognized units of record, by attending continuing education courses and conference concurrent sessions.
 Requirements vary from state to state and each state licensing board has the final authority to approve methods of earning credits.
 Individuals should check with their state licensing boards for specific continuing education requirements that affect professional engineering licensure renewal.

-We will be registering this workshop with the American Planning Association (APA) to be a provider of AICP Certification Maintenance (CM) credits.
-Registered participants should check the APA Calendar after the workshop to see if they can earn CM credits.
+This workshop was registered with the American Planning Association (APA) to be a provider of AICP Certification Maintenance (CM) credits and has been approved for 3.75 Credits.
+Registered participants should check the APA Calendar for event #e.24997 to see if they can earn CM credits.